 Examiners who hold an examiner certificate issued by the UK CAA may continue to conduct Skill Tests, Proficiency Checks and/or Assessments of Competence for UK licence holders only.

-EASA Part-FCL/BFCL/SFCL Examiners who hold an examiner certificate issued by an EASA member state will be able to continue to undertake Skill Tests, Proficiency Checks and/or Assessments of Competence, for the period of its validity up to a maximum of two years.
+EASA Part-FCL/BFCL/SFCL Examiners who hold an examiner certificate issued by an EASA member state prior to 1 January 2021 can continue to undertake Skill Tests, Proficiency Checks and/or Assessments of Competence for the period of its validity up to a maximum of two years, as long as the certificate has not been re-validated, renewed or extended from 1 January 2021.
+Such certificates cannot be accepted and need to be converted to a UK issued certificate.

-The examiner certificate must have been issued prior to 31 December 2020 and test notification requirement have been met.
+Test notification requirements must have been met.
 We will be unable to accept retrospective test notification.